 How are Biote hormone pellets inserted?

-A healthcare professional implants biote hormone pellets under the skin.
+A healthcare professional implants Biote hormone pellets under the skin.
 They provide a convenient and consistent hormone release for several months.

 Are there any side effects associated with Biote hormone pellet therapy?